 Throughout the year the children take part in auditions, rehearsals and finally performing in front of a large audience over two days.
 Throughout the year, the children gain in other skills, such as self esteem, and it builds their confidence.

 They make friends and build social skills in order to maintain good relationships with their peers.
 The children become a family and they will continuously support each other both on and off the stage.

-This project is now entering its 8th year and each show is bigger and better than the last.
+This project has been running since 2009 and each year the show is bigger and better than the last.
 It has proven very popular, with audience numbers reaching well over 200.

 School Holiday Projects

-During the school holidays, we provide art and craft activities for the young people which are always based around a set theme.
+During the school holidays, we provide activities for the young people which focus on building life skills.

 During the summer, which is the biggest project in our calendar, the children can attend for up to 4 weeks and will take part in various crafts as well as drama, movement and team building games.

 These projects are often described as “Chaos with fun” but are actually planned and designed around building the confidence of the young people and giving them an opportunity to express their feelings in ways only they know how.
 The children have fun and enjoy being with others who understand them.
 They come in as children and are all on the same level, being taught how to cope with everyday life and retraining them in skills necessary for going into the world.

 Our school holiday projects currently run as follows: